seng637-Winter/seng637-a4-hjdsouza/seng637-a4-team_number.md

 # how did you test each functionaity with different test data
 1. Update Quantity in Cart
-For this test case, we played with different quanitites to update the cart with such as 3 and to see if this was correctly being reflected.
+For this test case, we played with different quanitites to update the cart with such as 3 and to see if this was correctly being reflected

 2. Switch Language from English to French
 Here, the variation in test data could involve switching to different languages supported by the website, not just French.
-So instead of French we pick Spanish and verified that the change was succesful
+So instead of French we could have pickd Spanish, Arabic etc however HomeDepot website did not support other lanuages.

-Data Variations: Different languages the website supports, such as French, Spanish, and English.
-Implementing Data-Driven Testing: Loop through the language options, selecting each one, and verify the UI changes accordingly.
-Use the select command to change the language and assert text to verify that the language switch was successful.
 3. Change Store Location
 This functionality can be tested with different store locations to ensure the application correctly updates the store information and related inventory or prices.

-Data Variations: Different store locations, ideally covering a diverse geographical range.
-Implementing Data-Driven Testing: Automate the process of selecting each store location from your test data set and verify the expected outcomes using assert commands.
-Use the click and type commands to navigate the store selection and input different locations.
 4. Navigate to a Specific Department
 Testing navigation to different departments ensures that all sections of the website are accessible and load correctly.